3D Gap Opening in Non-Ideal MHD Protoplanetary Disks: Asymmetric Accretion, Meridional Vortices, and Observational Signatures: Model Results

 \subsection{Gas dynamics around the planet}

 In Figure~\ref{fig:fidp3pl} we plotted the gaseous and magnetic properties near the planet at the snapshot at t=100\tp.
 To focus on the area that's most perturbed by the planet, all panels are azimuthally averaged within 4 cells on each side of the planet.
 In panel (a), the dense circumplanetary disk (CPD hereafter) extends 16 cells in diameter, which is about half the size of the Hill sphere.
-The relatively small vertical extent of the CPD indicates that observations that are unable to probe within one or two scale heights above the midplane are unlikely to detect the excessive velocity dispersion from the local Keplerian rotation around the planet.
+The small size of the CPD means its kinematics signature is limited to a tiny spatial scale that makes direct observations extremely challenging.
+The signature of CPD is seen between $\pm1.4$ km/s channels in our synthetic observations with three different CO abundances (Figure~\ref{fig:channel}), which reflects its large velocity dispersion in the tiny Keplerian disk.
+But the CPD's little ``bulge'' in the channel map could be easily lost after beam convolution with background noise, especially when it is close to the PPD's bright Keplerian pattern.
+The CPD candidate in AS209 appeared as a point source in the $^{13}$CO map but not the more abundant $^{12}$CO, and only in a very narrow velocity (channel) range \citep{2022ApJ...934L..20B}.
+The area that produces large LOS velocity is only a small portion of the CPD, further limiting the kinematic confirmation of a Keplerian CPD through observations.
+In summary, molecules with less abundances may be preferred for CPD detection as they are less likely to be ``overshadowed'' by the emission from the PPD.
+On the other hand, the less abundant molecules like C$^{18}$O, HCN, and C$_2$H are usually detected with narrower spatial distributions that do not necessarily cover the CPD location \citep{2023ApJ...950..147G}, and/or suffer from a low signal-to-noise ratio \citep{2021ApJS..257....4L}.
+Improvement in both spatial and spectrum resolution could better isolate the CPD signature, and a longer integration time is needed for future observations of CPD candidates.
 Inside the Hill sphere, gas accretes onto the CPD from both the south and north hemispheres and leaves the CPD through its equatorial plane.
-The decretion flow collides with the incoming gas from both sides of the gap, forming two lobes that are the origin of the spiral density wakes.
+The decretion flow collides with the incoming gas from both sides of the gap, forming two lobes that isolate the CPD from the gap edges.
 Moving along the two poles away from the CPD, the infall towards the plane eventually transitions to an outflow.
-Notably, there is a puffed-up layer starting from R=9 c.u. separated from the inner gap edge, resulting from 1) the enhanced density of the inner spiral density wake and 2) the fact that the disk wind has similar $v_R$ and $v_z$ in the meridional plane.
+Notably, there is a puffed-up layer starting from R=9 c.u. separated from the inner gap edge, resulting from the enhanced density of the inner spiral density wake.
 This structure is truncated by the accretion flow directly above the planet when it approaches the planet's orbit.
 The magnetic field lines have two major features: strong concentration on the CPD and significant asymmetry with respect to the midplane.
-Because of the high density in the CPD, the strong diffusion effectively decouples the magnetic field lines from the accretion and Keplerian rotation in the CPD.
-The poloidal velocity color map saturates near the planet's polar regions in panel (c), as our local isothermal assumption supports a runaway accretion of massive planet embryos.
+Because of the CPD's high density, the strong diffusion effectively decouples the magnetic field lines from the accretion and rotation motions inside it.
+However, the look-up table may overestimate the degree of decoupling (See Section~\ref{sec:discussion} for a further discussion).
+The poloidal velocity color map saturates near the planet's polar regions in panel (c), as our local isothermal assumption supports a runaway accretion of the massive planet.
 Other sonic regions include the edge of two spiral-density waves and the lower wind base in the gap.